 A couple of things make this restaurant special.
-1) The oval bread topped with caramelized onions, roasted figs, pecans, rosemary and garlic can be a meal in itself—order it as soon as you sit down, because it takes about 10 minutes to make.
-2) Bring your own wine to enjoy the guilty pleasure that comes from drinking a $100 bottle of Italian barolo with one of the meatiest lasagnas in town.
-Chef Greg Gordon’s grill menu is worth exploring, starting with the corn-crusted trout served with a crab-and-shrimp enchilada.
-For something sturdier, try his rib eye with peppercorn sauce or the cult favorite, cinnamon-coffee-and-cumin crusted pork tenderloin.
-Cooked medium-rare, it comes with a lush sweet potato corn pudding with smoked red onion sauce.
+1) The oval bread topped with caramelized onions, roasted figs, pecans, rosemary and garlic can almost serve as a meal—order it as soon as you sit down because it takes about 10 minutes to make.
+2) Bring your own wine (BYOB!) to enjoy the guilty pleasure that comes from drinking a bottle of Italian barolo with one of the meatiest lasagnas in town.
+The restaurant's grill menu is worth exploring, starting with the corn-crusted trout served with a crab-and-shrimp enchilada.
+For something sturdier, try the rib-eye steak with peppercorn sauce or the cult favorite, cinnamon-coffee-and-cumin-crusted pork tenderloin.
+Cooked medium-rare, it comes with a lush sweet potato corn pudding and smoked red onion sauce.